Capitals extend run of dominance against Sabres

 Wilson scored Washington's first short-handed goal of the season at the 6:38 mark of the second period.
 Wilson forced a turnover during a Sabres power play and joined Nic Dowd on a two-on-none rush.
 Wilson kept the puck himself and sent a backhand shot past Linus Ullmark for his sixth goal of the season.

-Sheary scored at 7:28 of the third period before Olosson replied four minutes later.
+Sheary scored at 7:28 of the third period before Olofsson replied four minutes later.

 Vitek Vanecek made his 12th consecutive start for Washington and stopped 22 of 23 shots.
 The rookie goaltender's emergence has been a major boost to a Capitals team that is still without regular starter Ilya Samsonov (COVID-19 protocol).